alexchen-buaa/dotfiles-linux/README.md

-# Dotfiles on Linux Platforms
+# Linux (Ubuntu) Dotfiles

-These are my dotfiles on linux platforms.
+These are my Ubuntu dotfiles.